ChartCoder: Advancing Multimodal Large Language Model for Chart-to-Code Generation: Chart2Code-160k Dataset

 \subsection{Dataset Analysis}

 \textbf{Chart2Code-160k} dataset provides three key advantages: (1) \textit{The First Large-Scale Dataset}: It contains 160k data pairs for instruction tuning, significantly surpassing the size of previous datasets.
 (2) \textit{Diverse Chart Structures and Types}: It includes 27 different chart types, with diverse structures enabled by a wide variety of functions and parameters in the code.
 (3) \textit{Syntactically Correct and Executable Code}: All corresponding code is syntactically correct and executable, with explicitly defined parameters that ensure precise alignment between chart structures and code representations.

 The comparisons of Chart2Code-160k with relevant chart-to-code datasets are listed in \Cref{tab:compare_chart2code}.
-Although numerous chart-related datasets have been proposed \cite{liu2023mmc, han2023chartllama}, none have sufficiently addressed the challenge of chart-to-code tasks.
-Our proposed Chart2Code-160k fills this gap, equipping the model with advanced capabilities for downstream chart tasks.
+To ensure data quality, we randomly sample around 1k instances and evaluate the quality of the chart images manually during the dataset construction period.
+Given the strong generation capabilities of LLM, we reckon the generated charts are suitable for training purposes.
+Furthermore, to quantitatively evaluate the chart quality, we also sample 8k data pairs (5\% of the total) from Chart2Code-160k and utilize \texttt{gpt-4o-2024-08-06} to evaluate them on four criteria: \textit{Aesthetics}, \textit{Readability}, \textit{Reproducibility}, and \textit{Data Presentation Simplicity}.
+The results in \Cref{tab:compare_chart} show that the overall scores are broadly the same as real-world charts in ChartMimic.
+The detailed prompt is in the \Cref{fig:chart_quality_prompt}.
+Our proposed Chart2Code-160k fills the gap between chart and code, equipping the model with advanced capabilities for downstream chart tasks.